MohsinQ123/Random-URL-Shortner/README.md

 # Random-URL-Shortner
-This project is a simple URL shortener implemented in Python.
+This project is a URL shortener implemented in Python.
 It provides a quick and easy way to generate shorter URLs from long URLs, which can be useful for sharing links in a more concise format.

 # Features:
 Random Short URLs: Short URLs are generated using a randomized approach, resulting in unique short codes for each long URL.